andela-sdamian/micro_mvc_ruby/README.md

     end
 end
 ```
-Inheriting from `MicroRubyMvc::BaseModel` enables you to store instances of all model object in a database, and access this record later in an object oriented fashion.
+Inheriting from `MicroRubyMvc::BaseRecord` enables you to store instances of all model object in a database, and access this record later in an object oriented fashion.
 Now, lets go through each of the available methods in our `Task` model above.

 The `to_table` method is responsible for converting your class into its database equivalent.
 Ensure all nouns are set to its plural form when passing an argument.
 For instance, if  your have model `Event` then pass `events` to `to_table` method.